NeosIT/active-directory-integration2/readme.txt

 For detailed information you can visit the official [GitHub repository of Next Active Directory Integration](https://github.com/NeosIT/active-directory-integration2)

 = UNRELEASED =
+* CHANGED: WordPress 6.7.1 compatibility has been checked
 * FIXED: Moved loading of textdomain to init callback (#204)
 * FIXED: Check for false value if hostname or port contains invalid value and ldap_connect fails (#203)